Plays, Musicals & Concerts in Williamsport, PA

-The West Branch and Heart of Pennsylvania Choruses make their yearly trek to CTL for a night of tight barbershop harmonies, humor, and a bit of nostalgia.
+The West Branch and Heart of Pennsylvania Choruses have been holding their annual Fall concert here at CTL for more than a decade.
+Spend a night here at CTL full of tight barbershop harmonies, humor, and a bit of nostalgia.
 Quartets from both choruses will also be featured. $15 Adults / $10 Students / Flex.

 Come see students from throughout the community put on a selection of plays and musicals for all ages!

 CTL is excited to offer high school students the opportunity to be fully in charge of a production.
 In the case of the Student One-Act Festival, high school students direct, design, and act in two one-act plays.
-WAHS senior Arielle Roush will direct “Flowers for Algernon” based on the famous science fiction story by Daniel Keyes, and Josette Deck from St. John Neumann Region Academy will direct “This is a Test” by Stephen Gregg.
 All Seats $10 / Flex.

 In conjunction with The Penguin Project, CAST will present a unique presentation of Disney’s "Aladdin Jr," which gives youngsters with special needs the opportunity to perform a show with fellow student mentors to guide them through the process.
 This highly successful program has been duplicated throughout the U.S. and CAST is only the second group in PA to join the project.
 It’s a truly inspiring program and their performance will make you laugh, cry, and witness true triumph of the human spirit.
 All Seats $10 / 4 for $32 / Flex